micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 outputs.
 There will be no way to export the full outputs from the WebUI with the single call: you will have to export one realization per call.
-It will be possible to export all of the realizations with a single call, but only from the command-line interface, locally, with the command
+It will be possible to export all of the realizations with a single call only from the command-line interface, locally, with the command

 ```
 $ oq export hcurves/all